 Emmanuel uses the SAT/ACT to determine the need for Mathematics placement testing for incoming freshman.
-The Math Placement Exam (MPE) is given to students with an ACT Math Score of below 21, or an SAT Math score below 490, to determine the need for placement into MA 095 (Introductory Algebra) or MA 099 (Intermediate Algebra).
+The Math Placement Exam (MPE) is given to students with an ACT Math Score of below 21, or an SAT Math score below 490 (old SAT) or 520 (redesigned SAT), to determine the need for placement into MA 095 (Introductory Algebra) or MA 099 (Intermediate Algebra).
 Students scoring at or above these thresholds may be placed directly into these classes: MA122 (Mathematical Ideas), MA124 Intensive (Intensive College Algebra), MA200 (Statistics), or MA210 (Principles of Mathematics).